francescolonardo/CRTP-Preparation/learning_objective_13.md

-# Learning Objective 13
+# Learning Objective 13 (Domain Persistence using ACLs | Security Descriptors)

 ## Tasks

-1. **Modify security descriptors on `dcorp-dc` to get access using PowerShell remoting and WMI without requiring administrator access**
+1. **Modify security descriptors on `dcorp-dc` to get access using WMI and PowerShell remoting without requiring administrator access**
 2. **Retrieve machine account hash from `dcorp-dc` without using administrator access and use that to execute a silver ticket attack to get code execution with WMI**

 ---